Hydroxychloroquine Doesn't Benefit Severely Ill Coronavirus Patients—Here's What the Latest Evidence Shows

-An anti-malarial drug called hydroxchloroquine, commonly used to treat inflammatory conditions like lupus and rheumatoid arthritis, has been getting a lot of attention as a potential treatment for people with COVID-19.
+An anti-malarial drug called hydroxchloroquine, commonly used to treat inflammatory conditions like lupus and rheumatoid arthritis, has received a lot of attention as a potential treatment for people with COVID-19.
 But is the excitement overblown?

 President Trump first touted chloroquine and its less-toxic derivative, hydroxychloroquine, during a March 19 White House Coronavirus Task Force briefing, claiming that these medicines could be "a game changer," although his own scientific advisers cited a lack of evidence from large clinical trials and potential adverse effects.
 In subsequent appearances, the President doubled down on his contention that hydroxychloroquine might be helpful.
 "There's a possibility," he said during an April 5 briefing.
 "What do you have to lose?"

-Actually, scientists say, any potential benefits of the drugs must be weighed against the risks—and the risks are not minor.
+Actually, scientists say, any potential benefits must be weighed against the risks—and the risks are not minor.
 When taken alone or in combination with other medications, chloroquine and hydroxychloroquine can pose severe complications and may, in some cases, prove deadly, they caution.

 So, what is hydroxychloroquine, anyway, and how did it become a symbol of hope in the fight against the new coronavirus?

 The race to find effective therapies for coronavirus started months ago, engaging scientists around the world.
 At one point, ClinicalTrials.gov listed more than 1,700 COVID-19 trials, including nearly 300 in the US, of which dozens involve hydroxychloroquine.
 Chloroquine (Aralen) and hydroxychloroquine (Plaquenil) were first prescribed for malaria in 1944.
 They can be given before exposure to malaria, which is caused by a parasite transmitted by infected mosquitos, to prevent infection.
 The drugs are also used as treatment after infection.